-In most cases, we will advise you to complete six weeks of daily enoxaparin (Clexane) injections after giving birth, to prevent blood clots.
+We advise most women with sickle cell disease to complete six weeks of daily enoxaparin (Clexane) injections after giving birth, in order to prevent blood clots.
 This medication reduces the risk of blood clots by about 70%, and you can safely breastfeed while on treatment.

 If there are no complications, your baby will stay with you.
-There are some medications that you should not take if you are breastfeeding.
+Most women are able to breastfeed their babies but there are some medications that you should not take if you are breastfeeding.
 We will review and discuss this with you before the delivery, so you are prepared and have a feeding plan.